karenzone/logstash-docs-md/README.md

 Find and remove irregular white spaces that can cause rendering issues and noisy hints in the build logs.

-### Plugin version to Elastic Stack version mapping

-To build the LSR docs, we need to know which version to grab from the VPR for each plugin.
-To do this, we generate a mapping of each plugin version to each Elastic Stack version using the Gemfile from the specified Elastic Stack version.

-The logic for building this mapping lives in `get-version-data.js`.
-Here's how it works:

-1. Get the Gem lock file for the specified Elastic Stack version from the elastic/logstash repo using the GitHub API.
-1. If this mapping already exists, we update it:
-    * For patch versions, update the mapping for the existing minor version.
-    * For minor versions, add a new mapping for the new minor version.
-1. Iterate through all the plugins in the VPR and
-    * If the plugin name exists in the Gemfile and there is a file for that version in the VPR, use that version.
-    * If the plugin name does not exist in the Gemfile or there is no file for that version in the VPR, use the latest available version in the VPR.
-1. Add an entry for each [manually maintained plugin file](#manual-content) (including core plugins and partner-built plugins).
-1. Save this mapping to [`data/versions.json`](data/versions.json).

 ### VPR to LSR processing

-When copying a the VPR file for the latest plugin version to LSR, we need to make some changes to account for the new location.
-To make those changes, we read the contents of the VPR Markdown file and use [remark](https://github.com/remarkjs/remark) to parse the MArkdown into an abstract syntax tree (AST), specifically [mdast](https://github.com/syntax-tree/mdast?tab=readme-ov-file).
+When copying the VPR file for the latest plugin version to the LSR, we need to make some changes to account for the new location.
+To make those changes, we read the contents of the VPR Markdown file and use [remark](https://github.com/remarkjs/remark) to parse the Markdown into an abstract syntax tree (AST), specifically [mdast](https://github.com/syntax-tree/mdast?tab=readme-ov-file).
 From there we use a custom remark plugin to walk the tree, transform nodes (elements and text) based on a set of conditions, and transform the AST back into Markdown.

 The custom rehype plugin that processes VPR Markdown files into LSR files lives in [`src/generate-lsr-files/clean-md.js`](src/generate-lsr-files/clean-md.js).